 Associate Professor of Higher Education, Department of Counseling, Higher Education, and Special Education, College of Education

-Dr. O'Meara is at the forefront of the movement to regard and embed community engaged scholarship in academic reward systems, faculty careers and graduate education.
-Her research and engaged practice outlines organizational practices for full participation of faculty in community engagement and the assumptions biases that constrain faculty agency.
+Dr. O'Meara is at the forefront of the movement to regard and embed community-engaged scholarship in academic reward systems, faculty careers, and graduate education.
+Her research and engaged practice outline organizational practices for full participation of faculty in community engagement and the assumptions biases that constrain faculty agency.
 Nominees' most notable achievements; what they have done to enhance the visibility and stature of community engagement scholarship, practice, and policy-making.